-Pam Frederick of Lander, a retired principal and special education teacher, said she now has a 9-year-old granddaughter attending public school.
+Pam Frederick of Lander, a retired principal, and special education teacher, said she now has a 9-year-old granddaughter attending public school.
 “It’s not her fault we based our education funding on coal,” she said.
-“There’s other revenues.”
+“There are other revenues.”

 “I don’t have a problem paying extra [in taxes] because our children are the most precious resource we have in the state,” she added.
 “We’re educating our new leaders.”

 Margie Farias of Lander testified that she doesn’t have any children and is not a teacher, but she is very concerned about the quality of education in Wyoming.

 “Frankly, I realize that after listening to all the numbers crunched here today, there is a problem.
 I don’t believe you can just cut it out of the schools.
 I think it’s time for the state to realize we need to have an income tax.”

 While she knows it’s a contentious issue, Farias told lawmakers, “If it’s your decision to cut all these dollars from the schools, it’s easy for you to do it there in the Legislature.
 Down on the ground … kids are going to be cut out.
 Programs are going to be eliminated that shouldn’t be.”